 There are a couple of overlooks inside Red Rock Canyon National Conservation Area.
 However, the Red Rock Overlook is the only one directly situated on Highway NV-159.
 The others inside the park’s scenic loop include the Red Rock Wash Overlook, High Point Overlook and the Calico Overlook.

-The overlook is also the starting point for one unnamed hiking trail.
+The Red Rock Canyon Overlook is also the starting point for one unnamed hiking trail.
 It starts from the far-right section of the overlook’s parking lot and continues for about 0.2 miles directly in front of the overlook.

-One of the most popular trails inside the park is the Calico Hills Trail, a 6.4-mile out-and-back hike that takes visitors through a colorful landscape of red, white, and yellow sandstone formations.
+One of the most popular trails inside the park is the Calico Hills Trail, a 6.4-mile out-and-back hike that takes visitors through a colorful landscape of red, white, and yellow sandstone formations in the Calico Basin.
 Another trail, the Keystone Thrust Trail, is a 2.4-mile out-and-back hike that offers closeup views of the Keystone Thrust escarpment.

 Nearby is the Pine Creek Canyon Trail, which is one of the most popular hiking trails in the park.
 It is an easy, 2.5 mile round trip loop trail going through the Pine Creek Canyon drainage area along Spring Mountain.